What is the difference between Sports Therapy and Physiotherapy?

 How long will it take me to qualify?

-Our Flexible Award Programme allows you to progress at a pace to suit you, although you must complete your qualification no longer than 12 months after completion of your practical training.
+Our Flexible Award Programme allows you to progress at a pace to suit you, although you must complete all exams and assignments for either your Level 3 or Level 4 qualifications no longer than 8 months after the end of your practical training.

 What happens if I miss a training weekend?